defold/doc/docs/en/tutorials/snake.md

 In this code we:

-1. Store the segments of the snake as a Lua table named `self.segments` containing a list of tables, each holding a X and Y position for a segment.
+1. Store the segments of the snake as a Lua table named `self.segments` containing a list of tables, each holding an X and Y position for a segment.
 2. Store the current direction as a table named `self.dir` holding an X and Y direction.
 3. Store the current movement speed in `self.speed`, expressed as tiles per second.
 4. Store a timer value in `self.time` that will be used to keep track of movement speed.

 The script code above is written in the Lua language.
-There are a few things to note about the code, but if you won't yet understand any of the below, don't worry about it.
+There are a few things to note about the code, but if you don't yet understand any of the below, don't worry about it.
 Just tag along, experiment and give it time --- you will get it eventually.
-For now, you can remember in `init()` we just initialized the variables that we will be using.
+For now, you can remember that in `init()` we just initialized the variables that we will be using.

 - Defold reserves a set of built-in callback *functions* that are called during the lifetime of a script component.
 These are *not* methods but plain functions.
 - The runtime passes a reference to the current script component instance through the parameter `self`.
 The `self` reference is used to store instance data.
 - The `self` reference can be used as a Lua table that you can store data in.
 Just use the dot notation as you would with any other table: `self.data = "value"`.
-The reference is valid throughout the lifetime of the script, in this case from game start until you quit it.
+The reference is valid throughout the lifetime of the script, in this case from the start of the game until you quit it.
 - Lua table literals are written surrounded with curly braces `{}`.
 - Table entries can be key/value pairs (`{x = 10, y = 20}`), nested Lua tables (`{ {a = 1}, {b = 2} }`) or other data types.